 Microsoft handles email for over 400 million Outlook.com users plus millions of Microsoft 365 business accounts.
 When your emails consistently land in the junk folder across these platforms, it signals a problem with how Microsoft views your sending reputation or practices.

 Outlook uses different filtering technology than Gmail, which means you can have excellent Gmail delivery while struggling with Microsoft.
 Understanding how Microsoft evaluates senders is essential for reaching this significant portion of your audience.
+If you are also seeing issues with Gmail placing your emails in the Promotions tab, the root causes may overlap but require different solutions.

 Understanding Microsoft's Email Filtering